 So it's up to you to keep up with the reading, to turn in assignments on time, to look at online lecture material and to ask questions when you don't understand what we're doing.
 I will read the written work and questions you e-mail to me, and I will respond (also via e-mail) with comments, corrections, discussion items, and (I hope) useful answers.

 - Almost, Maine, John Cariani (any unabridged edition will do)

 - Proof, David Auburn (any unabridged edition will do)

 - Station Eleven, Emily St. John Mandel (any unabridged edition will do)

-There will be a copy of the textbook on reserve in the Harbor College library.
-You can get any of the other books at your public library (www.lapl.org).
+The short stories, poems, and some of the plays will be available online on the Canvas site for the class.
+You can get any of the other books at the college bookstore, a retail bookstore, or your public library (www.lapl.org).